Workstation Sink Buying Guide - 6 Design Details That Matter Most

 A true high-performance sink starts with the right material, paired with the right craftsmanship.

 The best sinks are built to handle real use, day after day, year after year, without needing special treatment, without looking worn out, and without relying on cheap add-ons to protect the surface.
+For these reasons, we do not recommend bamboo or wooden accessories.
+Clearly, they will fail over time.
+That is why you will never see any workstation sink company place a warranty on their accessories.
+We place a lifetime transferable warranty on not only our sinks but also on all of the accessories we make.

 When they’re done right, they are in a class of their own.

-A Great Workstation Sink Should Feel Effortless
+A Well Designed Workstation Sink Should Feel Effortless

 When everything is done properly, a workstation sink should feel like it disappears into your routine.